himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 I was able to temporarily run both Proxmox and Unraid on my desktop, and pass my gpu directly to Fedora VMs.
-While it was a neat experiment, I realized it can be a quite a pain.
+While it was a neat experiment, I realized it can also be quite a pain.

-I currently only have one GPU in my desktop, so to pass it to the VM I had to disable it from the host.
+I currently only have one GPU in my desktop, so to pass it to the VM I had to disable it on the host.
 Not having a GPU for the host system meant that I had to start the VMs from another device, which honestly isn't *that* bad.
-The much worse issue however, was that the gpu would often get stuck while being passed around, so I had to reboot my host whenever the VM restarted... which defeated the point.
+The much worse issue however, was that the gpu would often get stuck while being passed around, so I had to reboot my host whenever the VM restarted... which defeated the point of using a VM instead of multi-booting.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6T_-HMkgxt0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<div class="caption">Gaming on Linux continues to get better over time</div>
 </center>

 So to *properly* utilize VFIO and have a more stable setup, I would want a second GPU.
-I truth though, I realized this setup wasn't what I was looking for.
+In truth though, I realized this setup wasn't what I was looking for.
 KVM gpu passthrough is a great option if you run Linux as your main computer, but want to be able to boot into a Windows VM to play games.
 But GPU passthrough is slowly becoming overkill even for *that*, as gaming support on